OttoKase/DataEngineeringProject/README.md

 ```

 * NB!
 NB!
-While building and composing the Superset container it may happen that .... containers do not start from the terminal, howevere their building was Correct, then one should start them from the Docker Desktop.
-The same goes for Open Meta Data, i.e. if building and composing of the stack was successful ,but some services did not start, one can start them from Docker Desktop.
+While building and composing the Superset container it may happen that some superset_* containers do not start from the terminal, howevere their building was Correct.
+Then one should start them from the Docker Desktop.
+The same goes for OpenMetaData (OMD), i.e. if building and composing of the stack were successful, but some services did not start, one can start them from Docker Desktop.

 ![Running the service(s) via Docker Desktop.
 Example with SuperSet_*](/images/start_from_ddesktop.png)

-2. Data fetch, making dbt models: bronze, gold
+## 2 Data fetch, making dbt models: bronze, gold

-This section is needed to prepare the data-sets for the other tasks.
+These activities are implemented via Airflow DAG-1 (see Figure below).
+There is a need to prepare the data-sets for the other tasks.

-* The raw-level data is used in the Task: "Apache Iceberg";
+* The raw-level data is used in the Task: "2.
+Apache Iceberg";

-* The gold-level data, i.e. ./gold/fact_people_traffic is used in Tasks: ClickHouse, OpenMetaData, SuperSet.
+* The gold-level data, i.e. ./gold/fact_people_traffic is used in Tasks 3, 4, 5: ClickHouse, OpenMetaData, SuperSet.

 * Documentation for the dbt project can be generated via:

 ```
 docker exec dbt dbt docs generate
 ```
-and/or be fount in
+and/or be found in:

 ```
 /dbt/target/catalog.json
 ```